 Arts and Craft Projects

-Personalize your candle even further by choosing a fragrance or essential oil to scent your candle.
-The variations of candles you can make are only limited by your imagination and your willingness to experiment.
-Here are some great basic project ideas and inspiration:
+After making your first candle, you can advance to various types of candles and choose the appropriate wax and wick for your project.
+Alternatively, you can personalize your candle even further by choosing a fragrance or essential oil to scent your candle—the variations of candles you can make are only limited by your imagination and your willingness to experiment.